ragereaver/FJP_super_language/README.md

 - files which are used to testing our solution

 ## Setting up environment
-Everything should be done when you clone this repository like intellJ project except on setting up parser for ANTLR.
+Everything should be done when you clone or download this repository and then you can open it like intellJ project.
+Except on setting up parser for ANTLR.
 > to parse our grammar in intelliJ you need to follow these steps
 - you need install intelliJ plugin for ANTLR - info above